David Eckstein: Anaheim Angels

-Eckstein was drafted by the Boston Red Sox in the 19th round of the 1997 MLB draft, and selected off waivers by the Anaheim Angels on August 16, 2000.
 During the Angels' 2002 championship year, he led the major leagues with three grand slams, including grand slams in back-to-back games against the Toronto Blue Jays, one of which was a game-winning grand slam leading the Angels to complete the sweep over Toronto, at a time when the Angels were 7–14.
 After the sweep of the Jays, the Angels went on to win 20 of their next 23 games.
+For the 2002 season, Eckstein hit .293 with 8 home runs and 63 RBIs in 152 games, he also led all of Major league baseball in hit by pitches (27) and sacrifice hits (14).
+He earned 24 votes in American League (AL) MVP voting, finishing in a tie with Nomar Garciaparra for eleventh place.